sixem/tiktok-download-buttons/README.md

 ## Not working?

-TikTok is known for changing their site often, something that may brake the addon from time to time.
+TikTok is known for changing their site often, something that may break the addon from time to time.
 If it isn't working, feel free to submit an issue (or a PR with a fix), and I'll look into it.
 Keeping this addon updated is a priority as long as it's feasible.